 Paste without Formatting.
 This command is available when text is in the Clipboard; the text is pasted using the default type formatting options (12-pt black Minion Pro, if it hasn't been changed on your system).

-Paste Into.
-This command is available when an object is in the
+Cut XX. #C #V 736V Paste Into Paste Into.
+This command is Paste in Place dit Layout Type Object available when an object is in the